epics-containers/epics-containers.github.io/docs/explanations/introduction.md

   Holds the source code but also provides the Continuous Integration actions for testing, building and publishing to the image / helm repositories.
 These have been tested:

-  - github
+  - GitHub
-  - gitlab (on premises)
+  - GitLab (on premises)

 :Generic IOC Source Repositories:

   Define how a Generic IOC image is built, this does not typically include source code, but instead is a set of instructions for building the Generic IOC image by compiling source from a number of upstream support module repositories.
 Boilerplate IOC source code is also included in the Generic IOC source repository and can be customized if needed.

-:EC Services Source Repositories:
+:Services Source Repositories:

-  Define the IOC instances for a beamline or accelerator area.
+  Define the IOC instances and other services for a beamline, accelerator domain or any other grouping strategy.
 This includes the IOC boot scripts and any other configuration required to make the IOC instance unique.
-For ibek based IOCs, each IOC instance is defined by an ibek yaml file only.
+For **ibek** based IOCs, each IOC instance is defined by an **ibek** yaml file only.

 :An OCI Image Repository: